cwdghh/transformer_paper/README.md

 - [ ] Training data-efficient image transformers & distillation through attention (DeiT)
 - [ ] Swin Transformer: Hierarchical Vision Transformer using ShiftedWindows
 - [ ] CROSSFORMER: A VERSATILE VISION TRANSFORMER HINGING ON CROSS-SCALE ATTENTION

+Plan to add a code directory for each paper containing the original code and some comments.